gangefors/docker-airdcpp-webclient/README.md

 The image comes with self-signed certificates so you should be able to use HTTPS out of the box.
-But if you want to generate your own certificates here's how you do it. _The container must be running._
+But if you want to generate your own certificates here's how you do it.

+> NOTE The container must be running.

     docker exec -it airdcpp openssl req -subj "/C=/ST=/L=/O=/CN=localhost" \
         -x509 -nodes -days 365 -newkey rsa:2048 \